samson84/tarock-sheet/README.md

-# TODO
+# Tarock Sheet

+An awesome app to help track a Tarock game scores.

+## Roadmap

 - [.]
 Milesteone 1 - Local storage, correct scores, Player handling,UI improvements
-  - [ ] add confirmations to destroy / reset type of actions
+  - [x] add confirmations to destroy / reset type of actions
-  - [x] do not delete the contracts, if the previous party score type was party or contracts are already added
-  - [x] show the contracts and the selector only if, the party is selected
-  - [ ] show the declarers and opponents scores around the contract table
-  - [x] Indicate Game winner (Radli) on players
-  - [ ] show each game scroes as a table (collapsable)
   - [ ] create a better app icon and align the icon in the app bar
-  - [ ] Tarock sheet: better Win by taker UI component, e.g: a button
+    - [ ] add a better favicon
-  - [ ] usability
-    - [ ] Game Properties: show score near the game score selector radio buttons
-    - [ ] BidSelector: show the score near the bids
-    - [ ] ContractsTable: show the the contra names instead of the values
-    - [ ] ContractsTable: integrate bid variant into the bid column
+    - [ ] add a better logo for manifest
   - [ ] refactor
     - [ ] Tarock sheet: move handler's logic to data layer, if possible
     - [ ] contract better calculation of the bid base score